 - Authorised and regulated by the Solicitors Regulation Authority (under ref: 622474)

 In the event of a complaint, you should raise the concern in the first place with the person dealing with the particular matter.

-If this does not resolve the problem, you should contact Nigel Bull who is responsible for client care by telephoning or writing to him.
+If this does not resolve the problem, you should contact Charlotte Anns who is responsible for client care by telephoning or writing to her.

 Please contact us to discuss your requirements on a no obligation basis or to request an estimate of the legal costs and expenses involved.